 GETTING TO THE SHOW

 This year’s convention is being held at the Hilton Mississauga on 6750 Mississauga Rd., in Mississauga, Ont., which is directly beside Highway 401 (Mississauga Road exit) and only 30 minutes from downtown Toronto.

 For more detailed directions from a variety of locations, click here.

 Our Welcome Desk opens June 20 at 1 p.m. in the main lobby of the hotel, with set-up to follow through that evening.
 Security will be on-hand at all times.

-The following morning – Opening Day – our Welcome Desk will re-open at 10:30 a.m.but this time the Graydon Ballroom entrance, along with auction lot viewing in the Greenwich Room.
+The following morning – Opening Day – our Welcome Desk will re-open at 10:30 a.m., but this time in the Graydon Ballroom entrance, along with auction lot viewing in the Greenwich Room.

 The bourse and exhibition hall will be open June 21 from 11 a.m.-5:30 p.m.
 Admission is $5 (or $8 for a two-day pass covering both Friday and Saturday), but registrants are not required to pay daily show admission.

 The show’s opening ceremonies will be held shortly before 11 a.m., with all dealers, exhibitors, organizers and show-goers meeting in the show foyer.